HiloSolutions/Bar-Chart-Project/README.md

 # Bar-Chart-Project
-Generate bar charts on their web pages using HTML, CSS and JavaScript
+I built this library to help fellow developers generate bar charts on their web pages using HTML, CSS and JavaScript!